 - In severe cases of marijuana toxicity, drugs may be needed to treat seizures and control abnormal heart rates.

 - It is important to protect dogs from injury or self-trauma during this time.
-Because of the range of signs from agitation to lethargy, hallucinations and incoordination, some dogs are vulnerable to falling or reacting abnormally to loud noises.
+Because of the range of signs, including agitation, lethargy, hallucinations, and incoordination, some dogs are vulnerable to falling or reacting abnormally to loud noises.

 The vast majority of dogs exposed to marijuana fully recover within 24 hours.
 After ingestion, THC is rapidly absorbed, and generally, within 24 hours, most of the THC has been excreted.